kem79/try-rabbitmq/example_2/readme.md

 The purpose is, once again, to verify that all messages sent by producers are successfully received by the consumer, i.e. no message loss.

-You may have noticed that the rabbitmq client is created in the global space without any consideration for thread safety: 2 threads can potentially grab the connection at the same time to send a message, with unpredictable outcome... let's verify this in the first experiment.
+You may have noticed that the rabbitmq client is created in the global scope without any consideration for thread safety: 2 threads can potentially grab the connection at the same time to send a message, with unpredictable outcome... let's verify this in the first experiment.